xxyzz/c/8/README.md

 #### Exercise 8-6

 The standard library function `calloc(n,size)` returns a pointer to `n` objects of size `size`, with the storage initialized to zero.
 Write `calloc`, by calling `malloc` or by modifying it.

+#### Exercise 8-7

+`malloc` accepts a size request without checking its plausibility; `free` believes that the block it is asked to free contains a valid size field.
+Improve these routines so they take more pains with error checking.